Vladimir7280/dash-masternode-tool/doc/build-dmt-mac.md

-## Building the Dash Masternode Tool executable on macOS
+## Building the FIX Masternode Tool executable on macOS

-You can build Dash Masternode Tool for macOS by opening the Terminal app and running the following commands:
+You can build FIX Masternode Tool for macOS by opening the Terminal app and running the following commands:

 * Install *Homebrew*: